myinnos/Twitter-Bot-PHP/README.md

 # Twitter-Bot-PHP
-Twitter Bot for updating status with photo using PHP
+Twitter Bot for updating status automatically along with media using PHP.

 **Register an App in twitter developer account**